Why shifting my energy has been a life-changing element of my Life Design project

 I totally understand if you feel sceptical, just like I did when I first heard of these ideas.

-If this is true for you but you’re interested in hearing just a little more, you might be interested in joining Second 50 and exploring the ideas of Life Design.
+If this is true for you but you’re interested in hearing just a little more, you might be interested in joining Second 50 and exploring our Second 50 Life Design offerings.
 Or reading more about how I banished my kitchen monster!

 More about Second 50 Life Design